ShipSoft/FairShip/newMuonDIS/README.md

 ## Structure of output tree:

 - branches muon_* : input muon information.
 Size: number of entries processed.
 - branches muon_nDISevt_* : number of DIS interactions generated for each volume.
-SHould be input parameter nDIS, but real number generated (in case some Pythia6 evt fail).
+Should be input parameter nDIS, but real number generated (in case some Pythia6 evt fail).
 Size: number of entries processed.
 - branches mudis_*: DIS events information for each material.
-Size: nDIS*nEntries.
+The vector size is variable and is determined by the actual per-entry `muon_nDISevt_<VOL>` count.
-- branches mudis_DISproducts_* : all DIS daughters in each material <VOL>, DIS events put all together.
-Size = nEntries*nDIS*mudis_nDISdaughters_VOL.
+- branches mudis_DISproducts_* : all DIS daughters in each material <VOL>, with all DIS events stored together.
+Use `mudis_nDISdaughters_<VOL>` to determine the actual daughter ranges per DIS event.